smartergiving/free-nonprofit-starter-website/README.md

 ## A Free Website Template for Nonprofits
-We're huge fans of [Github Pages](https://pages.github.com/) and wanted to help nonprofits take advantage of this powerful (and free!) tool.
-With about an hours worth of work you'll have a published website with the ability to accept online donations.
+We're huge fans of [Github Pages](https://pages.github.com/) and wanted to help nonprofits take advantage of this powerful tool!
+With about an hours worth of work you'll have a live, no-cost website with the ability to accept online donations.

 But most importantly, by hosting your site on Github you'll allow volunteers to easily contribute to ongoing development of your site.
 Welcome to the world of open source!

 ___
-*Made with :heart: from the folks at [SmarterGiving](https://smartergiving.org)*
+#### No Coding Skills Required
+If you're the type of person that can set up email on your smartphone, you likely have all the skills needed to take advantage of this template :smile:
 ___

 #### Key Features